matwerner/algorithms-for-datascience/random-projection/c code/README.md

 # Random Projection
-After compiling the code, the following commands area available:
+After compiling the code, the following commands are available:
 * Experiment
 * Distance